akveo/ngx-admin/docs/contents/articles/001-getting-started/index.md

 Frameworks like Bootstrap provide a number of components, but usually it's not enough to build a real-world app.
-This template comes with lots of popular UI components with a unified color scheme, plus it is based on a modern Angular 2 framework and has a flexible component based structure.
+This template comes with lots of popular UI components with a unified color scheme, plus it is based on a modern Angular framework and has a flexible component based structure.

-You can also use ng2-admin for the purpose of learning Angular 2.
+You can also use ng2-admin for the purpose of learning Angular.

 ## List of features

-* Angular 2
+* Angular 2+
-* Webpack 2
+* Angular CLI
 * Bootstrap 4 CSS Framework
 * SASS
 * [Smart Table](http://akveo.com/ng2-admin/#/pages/tables/smarttables)